Skip to main content

 Freedom of speech

-The United States Information Agency did not long survive the Cold War it helped wage.
-But today the lessons it taught us may be more useful than ever.
+The United States Information Agency did not long survive the Cold War that it had helped to wage.
+But, today, the lessons it taught us may be more useful than ever.

 Americans don’t hesitate to say anything they please about a public performance.
 But the right to do so wasn’t established until the Cherry Sisters sued a critic who didn’t like their appalling vaudeville act.